 Expert coaches know the various inputs required to be successful in sport.
 For example they know equipment, training program, relationships, team dynamics, environment, game plans and tactics are all elements of the whole program.
 When there is a problem, they can define what category it fits in to.
 They know that a problem with one area does not mean they change every area.

 In our experience, the top coaches and most successful, fully understand the importance, impact and need to address the ‘people side’ of their sport.
-We have endless articles on this topic and we often refer back to the 2008 Beijing Olympic Study.
+We have endless articles on this topic and we often refer back to the 2008 Canadian Olympic Study.

 5. Expert sport coaches are initially slower to solve problems, but faster overall